AntikoreDev/oda-primera/README.md

 # oda-primera
- Little guide to learn my conlang
+Little guide to learn my conlang (in Spanish)